CEXNIbe/linter/README.md

 	- `npm install`
 - Create an alias in your bash profile to run script from config_project_v5, e.g.:
 	- `alias lintconfig='sh /Users/nibe/git/workspace/wireframe_linter/LintConfig.sh'`

+### Configuration
+- You can add certain things to be disabled by exporting environment variables